suryanshsingh99181/amazon-clone/README.md

-This is the clone websites of Amzon.com using HTML & CSS
+This is the clone websites of Amazon.com(only front-end) using HTML & CSS